benank/Stepmania-Stream-Interactivity/README.md

 ```
 After you've done that, paste `Interactive` folder from `Stepmania Scripts` into `BGAnimations`.

+Now copy `Stepmania Scripts/new_mod.ogg` into `Stepmania/Themes/YOUR_THEME/BGAnimations`.
+You're good to go now!

 ### Twitch environment
 Open up `Channel Points Monitor/rewards.js`.
 This is where you define correlations between channel point rewards and the mods they trigger.
 There's a couple examples in there already, so you can follow that format to add more mods.